 - Be flexible with your goals if you hit a setback.

 Remember, lasting change takes time.
-Combine your goals with strategies from earlier sections, like mindful eating or better sleep.
-Science proves that realistic goals and patience lead to lasting success.
+Try combining your goals with any of the strategies from earlier sections.
+This may be better sleep, mindful eating, or something else.
+Science reveals that persistence and realistic goals lead to success.

 12. Consulting with Professionals